 In the following article, you will first learn more about the benefits of playing video games, and about the long-term implications of these benefits.
 Then, you will see how you can actively use these benefits to your advantage, and how you can assess whether you’re benefiting from playing video games.

-The cognitive benefits of video games
+The cognitive benefits of playing video games

-- Playing action video games improves reaction time, without decreasing accuracy.
+- Playing action video games can improve your reaction time, without decreasing accuracy.

-Other benefits of playing
+General benefits of playing video games

 - Playing video games can help you relax and reduce stress levels.

 - Playing video games can increase your self-esteem and improve your mood, and the more competent you feel at the game, the more you’ll benefit in this regard.

 Furthermore, video games also offer a variety of benefits that are relevant in specific contexts.
 For example:

 - Playing video games can help teach people about various topics, from science to history, and can also help people learn on their own, especially since it increases people’s motivation to engage with the material.